 Review of Richard Susskind, Tomorrow’s Lawyers: An Introduction to Your Future (Oxford, UK: Oxford University Press, 2013) and Richard Susskind and Daniel Susskind, The Future of the Professions: How Technology Will Transform the Work of Human Experts (New York: Oxford, 2015).

-Forthcoming, Windsor Review of Legal and Social Issues, Volume 37, p.
+Windsor Review of Legal and Social Issues, Volume 37, p.
 126-131.

-Canadian Bar Review, Vol. 93.3, p.
-639 (2016)
+(2016) Canadian Bar Review, Vol. 93.3, pp. 639-673.